ecometto94/python-for-data-science/README.md

 # Introduction
-This repository is more than anything to practice and reinforce ideas, it is not designed to learn programming from scratch
+This repository is more than anything to practice and reinforce ideas, it is not designed to learn programming from scratch.
+Most of the content of this repository was taken from other websites, the idea of this is just to group the best material of each subject into one place.

 # Setup
 1. In the terminal, run this command: